Companion to a Stage-1 registered report

 The argument-strength test

-The effects differ in how much statable support the choice set gives the predicted choice, and the protocol orders all seven on this dimension — attraction at the top ("B beats C outright"), compromise in the middle, the extremity effect at the bottom.
+The effects differ in how much statable support the choice set gives the predicted choice, and the protocol orders all seven on this dimension: attraction at the top ("B beats C outright"), compromise in the middle, and the extremity effect at the bottom.
 If models choose by generating reasons, fidelity should decline down this ordering.

-Mixed results are the most likely outcome, and an unplanned search through them would become a nearly infinite forking-paths situation.
-So every pattern the data can produce was assigned a reading before any data exist: two validity gates remove cells that would be misread, four fidelity classes describe how faithfully each model simulates, five pattern tests attribute why fidelity breaks, a precedence rule resolves overlaps, and seven named scenarios are the composite verdicts.
-The space of conclusions is finite and composable by stated rules — that is what lets a design with this many cells be a registered report.
+Mixed results are the most likely outcome, and the design treats them as informative.
+An unplanned search through a mixed pattern would become a nearly infinite forking-paths problem, so every pattern the data can produce was assigned a reading before any data exist: two validity criteria remove cells that would be misread, four fidelity classes describe how faithfully each model simulates, five pattern tests attribute why fidelity breaks, a precedence rule resolves overlaps, and seven named scenarios are the composite verdicts.
+The space of conclusions is finite and composed by stated rules, which is what lets a design with this many cells run as a registered report.

 The seven are not exhaustive: a model matching none is routed by the individual test readings under the precedence rule and recorded for every model in the tree-routing file.